- First-year students

-USH Affiliated housing offers a limited number of bed spaces in all communities for incoming transfer students.
-Incoming transfer students are not guaranteed their first preference of traditional vs affiliated, a specific community, or a specific suite style.
+USH Affiliated Housing offers a limited number of bed spaces in all communities for incoming transfer students.
+Incoming transfer students are not guaranteed their first preference of WCU vs Affiliated, a specific community, or a specific suite style.

 Current WCU Students

 USH begins leasing for the following academic year in November.
 For the 2024-2025 term, current WCU students can begin applying for housing on December 18th 2023.

 Both WCU Owned and USH Affiliated Housing offer a roommate matching service where applicants can create a profile and select roommates.
 For USH communities, all applicants can utilize the roommate matching portion located in the housing application in the USH Resident Portal.
 WCU and USH do not recommend utilizing outside companies that advertise roommate matching services, such as roomsurf.com, goingpotlluck.com, roommateclick.com, or any social media application.
 WCU and USH are not connected with these services and will not receive any information regarding the matches that you make on these sites.

 How does leasing work with a USH community?

 Residents of USH communities must sign a Lease Agreement, an individual agreement that covers their assigned bedroom space and any common space shared with other occupants.
 Residents, however, are only responsible for the terms specified in their own agreement and will not be held responsible for unpaid rent or any individually incurred fees by roommates.

 North and South Campus Leases are 9+ months in length.